 Also, there’s a confidence that the surrounding area will continue to develop.
 Aside from industrial-zoned land, the URA Master Plan also indicates a large number of plots for future residential development, including mixed-use commercial and residential site at nearby Jalan Kayu.
 An MRT line could also run through the area two decades later.

 Know of any other profitable condos in Singapore?
-Let us know in the comments below!
+Let us know in the comments section below.

 If you liked this article, 99.co recommends Is there such a thing as ‘first mover advantage’ in property? and Designer jumbo flat is first Ang Mo Kio HDB unit to break $1 million barrier